hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/708_scc_xxiii.md

 fortunate.

 Swamiji: Always remember that renunciation is the root idea.
-Unless one is initiated into this idea, not even Brahmâ and the World-Gods have the power to attain Mukti.
+Unless one is initiated into this idea, not even Brahmā and the World-Gods have the power to attain Mukti.

 Disciple: It is a matter of deep regret that even hearing this from you